 - Build profitable investment plans for individuals and organisations.

-- Advise and counsel governments with market economies.
+- Advice and counsel governments with market economies.

 The field of finance attracts engineers because of its glamour and the high compensation packages it provides.
 Therefore it is interesting to identify the reasons for students to explore courses in financial engineering.
 Some of the reasons to pursue Financial Engineering courses are: